Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`sliceable`: Boolean.
     If :val:`true`, the server MUST handle slices for that dimension.
-    If :val:`false`, the server MAY handle slices for that dimension, or MAY return the error :http-error:`501 Not Implemented` when a client requests a slice involving this dimension.
+    If :val:`false`, the server MAY handle slices for that dimension, but if it receives a slice request it cannot handle, it MUST return the error :http-error:`501 Not Implemented` when a client requests a slice involving this dimension.
+    If a server is capable of handling slicing for a particular dimension, the server SHOULD indicate this by setting :field:`sliceable` to :val:`true` in its responses.
     If the field is omitted or :val:`null`, it means the same thing as :val:`false`.

   - :field:`available_slice`: Dictionary or :val:`null`.